SimoneTestino/SimoneTestino/content/ColivingLiguria/Financials/Business Segments/Visa Consultancy/Premium Visa Assistance.md

 > While we cannot guarantee visa approval, we offer a specialized consultancy service to maximize your chances of success within the legal framework of our **[[Contract for Residents]]**.
 This is a paid, premium service separate from standard residency.

 ### Why a Paid Service?
-Navigating the complexities of Italian bureaucracy requires significant time, expertise, and personalised attention.
+Navigating the complexities of Italian bureaucracy requires significant time, expertise, and personalized attention.
 As the founder, my time is currently divided between managing the renovation, coordinating the community, and my other professional activities, such as **[[Business Consultancy]]** and **[[Me as a Teacher|Private Teaching]]**, for which my standard rate is already **€30/hour net**.

 To offer this high-level, personalised visa assistance, I must dedicate specific working hours away from these other priorities.
 Therefore, this service is charged at **€40/hour (gross)** to cover taxes and administrative costs.